uber/piranha/polyglot/piranha/README.md

 OPTIONS:
     -c, --path-to-codebase <PATH_TO_CODEBASE>
             Path to source code folder

+    -d, --dry-run <DRY_RUN>
+            Should Piranha apply the replacements to the source files or not [default: false]

     -f, --path-to-configurations <PATH_TO_CONFIGURATIONS>
             Directory containing the configuration files - `piranha_arguments.toml`, `rules.toml`,